 The Shareholder Rights and Activism Review: Singapore

 Shareholders play an important role in preserving balance in the corporate governance of a company.
-Even small minority shareholders have a legitimate interest in the governance of a company and a right to hold the board accountable.
-Substantial shareholders or management, or both, have historically been able to push through agendas without much shareholder resistance in Singapore, but this is changing: Singapore, like elsewhere in the world, is currently witnessing growing shareholder activism.
+Even minority shareholders have legitimate interests in the governance of a company and a right to hold the board accountable.
+Substantial shareholders or management, or both, have historically been able to push through agendas without much shareholder resistance in Singapore, but this is changing: Singapore, like elsewhere in the world, is witnessing growing shareholder activism.

-Recent noteworthy cases involving shareholder activism include Noble Group (Noble), Hyflux Ltd (Hyflux), Challenger Technologies Ltd (Challenger), HC Surgical Specialists Ltd (HC Surgical) and Magnus Energy Group Ltd (Magnus), as further described in Section IV.
+Recent noteworthy cases involving shareholder activism include Hyflux Ltd (Hyflux), HC Surgical Specialists Ltd (HC Surgical), Sabana Shariah-Compliant Real Estate Investment Trust (Sabana REIT), Raffles Education Corporation Limited (REC) and MC Payment Limited (MC Payment) as further described in Section IV.